voxel51/fiftyone-plugins/plugins/common_issues/REAME.md

 ### `find_issues`

 Finds images with brightness, aspect ratio, or entropy issues.
-You can specicy the threshold for each issue type, and which issue types to check for.
+You can specify the threshold for each issue type, and which issue types to check for.